dillon-smith/Understanding-Spring/Spring-Framework.md

 }
 ```

-The `MovieRepository` class now tells Spring: If you find me via a component scan, then I want to be a Spring bean managed by the Spring IoC container.
+The `MovieRepository` class now tells Spring: 'I want to be a Spring bean managed by the Spring IoC container!'
 Spring has all the information it needs to configure both our `DataSource`, and our `MovieRepository`.

 How does Spring know where to get the `DataSource`?
 In earlier versions of Spring, it would not have been.
 You would need to add the `@Autowired` annotation like this:
  ```